AhmedLolyProductions/Windows-Emergency-Fixer/README.md

-IMPORTANT NOTE: This script has many bugs and errors (might not even fix your PC), do not try to create an issue in the issue tab as I would probably just dismiss it.
+> [!WARNING]
+> This script is experimental and contains known bugs.
+It may not fix your PC and could cause issues.
+Use at your own risk.
+Issues related to bugs will likely be closed without action.